lawrence1986/alx-system_engineering-devops/0x09-web_infrastructure_design/writeups/task_2.md

 * Firewalls: Firewalls are added to protect the infrastructure by controlling and filtering traffic.
 They help prevent unauthorized access and protect against malicious attacks.

-# SSL Certificate: Serving traffic over HTTPS is essential to encrypt data transmitted between users and servers.
+<h3>SSL Certificate:</h3> Serving traffic over HTTPS is essential to encrypt data transmitted between users and servers.
 This prevents eavesdropping and ensures data integrity during transmission.

-# Monitoring: Monitoring is used to track the infrastructure's performance, detect issues, and ensure uptime.
+<h3>Monitoring:</h3> Monitoring is used to track the infrastructure's performance, detect issues, and ensure uptime.
 Monitoring tools collect data about server health, response times, resource utilization, etc.

-# Monitoring Data Collection: Monitoring clients (data collectors) gather information from various components (servers, load balancer, database), send it to monitoring services (like Sumo Logic), and provide insights into the system's behavior.
+<h3>Monitoring Data Collection:</h3> Monitoring clients (data collectors) gather information from various components (servers, load balancer, database), send it to monitoring services (like Sumo Logic), and provide insights into the system's behavior.

-# Monitoring Web Server QPS (Queries Per Second): To monitor web server QPS, set up monitoring agents to track the number of incoming queries to the web servers.
+<h3>Monitoring Web Server QPS (Queries Per Second):</h3> To monitor web server QPS, set up monitoring agents to track the number of incoming queries to the web servers.
 This data can be collected and analyzed to ensure optimal performance.

-#Issues with the Infrastructure:
+* Issues with the Infrastructure:

 Terminating SSL at Load Balancer Level: